converged-computing/mummi-experiments/experiments/aws-march-2025/state-machine-operator/README.md

 ## Observations and Notes

-- The first GPU run did not have the container build with times, this was a mistake on my part.
-I will need to run it again.
+- The first GPU run did not have the container build with times, this was a mistake on my part (gpu-static).
+I re-ran it again with a fix (gpu-static-0).